shivamg829/watch-me/Readme.md

 # YouTube Clone - Backend

-A complete backend for a YouTube-like application built with Node.js, Express, and MongoDB using Mongoose ODM.
+A complete backend for a YouTube-like application built with Node.js, Express, Mongoose.

 ## Features